 - “Clean” bulking (4).
 Just as the name suggests it focuses on more healthy food options.
 When you bulk up using the clean approach, you try to pack on as much lean muscles as you possibly can while being very strict on the amount of fat you consume as well as sugar.
 This is the healthier approach to building strength and muscles.
 When on a clean bulk you avoid fast foods like pizza, hamburgers, fries and you also avoid junk foods like cookies, chips, candy and so on.

 - Regular bulking (4).
 This type of bulking is usually recommended for an average person with an average metabolism.
 In this approach, you try to pack on as many lean muscles as you possibly can while being moderately strict on the amount of fat you consume as well as sugar.

-- Dirty bulking (4).
+- “Dirty” bulking (4).
 In this approach, you try to pack on as many lean muscles as you possibly can without caring what you consume.
 It should be called an everything goes approach because you eat anything that is edible.
 People using this approach usually consume a lot of fast foods and junk foods.
 This diet is recommended for people who have a very high metabolism and usually don’t have a problem when it comes to cutting weight during the cutting season.
 This diet is the easiest to maintain among the three since you eat anything you want.
-This approach would cause an average person so much weight gain.
+This approach is likely to cause an average person a lot of weight gain.

 Best Foods To Eat When Bulking

 We shall concentrate more on the best foods for clean bulking and regular bulking, These two approaches are healthy and more recommended than the dirty bulking approach.
 With that said, here are the best bulking foods: